 where $\tau_c$ is a free parameter characterizing the correlation time of the stochastic bath, and $\Delta E$ is the difference in kinetic energy.
 A generalized analysis using the Foldy-Wouthuysen method capturing higher order corrections has been performed in~\cite{asprea2021gravitational}.

 Another proposal for decoherence is related to composite quantum particles such that individual parts of the systems follow different geodesics.
-In~\cite{pikovski2015universal} it was shown that gravity entangles the internal and centre-of-mass degrees of freedom which in term decoheres the centre-of-mass degrees of freedom of a system, e.g., of a crystal.
+In~\cite{pikovski2015universal}, it was shown that gravity entangles the internal and center-of-mass degrees of freedom, which in term decoheres the center-of-mass degrees of freedom of a system, e.g., of a crystal.
 An equation of the form in Eq.~\eqref{eq:basic:master} was obtained with the decoherence operator $\hat{A}=\hat{x}$, where $\hat{x}$ is the center-of-mass position operator.
 The decoherence rate was given as:

 where $N$ is the number of degrees of freedom in the crystal, $g$ is the Earth's gravitational acceleration, $k_b$ is the Boltzmann constant, $T$ is the temperature, and $\Delta x$ is the spatial superposition size.
-The proposal have been the source of much discussion in the community (see~\cite{bassi2017gravitational} for a summary of the discussions).
+The proposal has been the source of much discussion in the community (see~\cite{bassi2017gravitational} and~\cite{pikovski2017time} for a summary of the discussions).